zilllaiss/fest/README.md

 ## FEATURES

 - Lightweight, only import Templ as dependencies.
-- Use any Go libraries in is ecosystem and use it in your Go or Templ file.
+- Use any Go libraries in is ecosystem and use it in your Go or Templ files.
-- Routing features that is inspired router libraries, particularly [Chi](https://github.com/go-chi/chi).
+- Routing feature that is inspired by router libraries, particularly [Chi](https://github.com/go-chi/chi).

 ## INSTALL